MSPL: Multi-Step Pseudo-Labeling for Open-Vocabulary Object Detection: Implementation Details

-\textbf{Contrastive Background Learning.}\quad Following ViLD, the contrastive background learning (CBL) background prototypes are built from hand-crafted prompts rather than category names.
-Using prompt engineering, we define five generic background types, such as sky, water surface, vegetation, paved ground, and plain wall, and craft a small set of object-free prompts for each (\emph{i.e.} ``clear sky background, no objects'').
-We tokenize the prompts and encode them using the CLIP text encoder, then average the resulting text embeddings to obtain a single prototype per background type.
+We implement MSPL using the Faster R-CNN~\cite{fasterrcnn} framework with a ResNet-50 FPN backbone; for scaling experiments, we utilize a ResNet-50 $\times$4 FPN that is consistent with prior OVD literature.
+The backbones are initialized with SOCO~\cite{soco} pre-trained weights and trained using synchronized batch normalization~\cite{syncbn}.
+We follow a $1\times$ training schedule for OV-COCO~\cite{coco} and a $2\times$ schedule for OV-LVIS~\cite{lvis}.
+Regarding prompt engineering, we employ the hand-crafted templates from ViLD~\cite{vild} for OV-COCO and the learned prompt templates from Detic~\cite{detic} for OV-LVIS.
+This configuration strictly adheres to the settings established by our baseline to ensure a direct and controlled comparison.
+For the compositional augmentation of the baseline~\cite{baron}, we mitigate computational overhead by replacing expensive neighborhood region sampling with our semantic anchors, directly bypassing redundant sampling operations, as established in~\cref{sec:online}.

+For RTA and CBL, we construct region and background prototypes using descriptive prompts rather than isolated category names, following the methodology established in ViLD~\cite{vild}.
+To enhance the robustness of the background prototypes, we utilize a large language model~\cite{gpt4o} to consolidate various background classes within our pseudo-labels into five canonical categories: ``sky,'' ``water surface,'' ``vegetation,'' ``paved ground,'' and ``plain wall.''
+Furthermore, we curate a set of object-free templates tailored to these categories (\eg, ``\texttt{clear {} background, no objects}'').
+These prompts are subsequently tokenized and encoded via a CLIP text encoder, with the resulting embeddings averaged to yield a single, stable representative prototype for each background type.